 Fishing license/permit

-In all states but one (Hawaii), you are required to obtain a fishing license if fishing for recreational purposes.
-Fishing licenses can be purchased annually for a small fee (usually below $50 for state residents) or for life.
+In all states but one (Hawaii), you must obtain a fishing license if fishing for recreational purposes.
+Fishing licenses can be purchased annually for a small fee (usually below $50 for state residents) or life.

-Also, keep in mind that a fishing license bought in one state is valid only in that state.
-If you are a resident of one state but want to fish in another, then you will have to get a non-resident fishing license in that state.
+Also, remember that a fishing license bought in one state is valid only in that state.
+If you are a resident of one state but want to fish in another, you will have to get a non-resident fishing license there.

 Fishing endorsement

 In some states, you may also have to purchase a fishing endorsement.
-In Texas, for example, you have to buy either a freshwater or saltwater endorsement (or both) in addition to a fishing license.
-Again, make sure to check local regulations to see whether you need to buy any additional endorsements or tags.
+In Texas, for example, you must buy either a freshwater or saltwater endorsement (or both) or a fishing license.
+Again, check local regulations to see whether you need to buy any additional endorsements or tags.

 State Fishing Requirements

-When fishing tilapia, there may be a few limitations imposed by each state.
-While there appear to be no state-enforced limits on tilapia fishing at the moment, and they’re probably won’t be any in the near future, you should check state regulations from time to time.
+When fishing Tilapia, there may be a few limitations imposed by each state.
+While there appear to be no state-enforced limits on tilapia fishing, and there probably won’t be any shortly, you should check state regulations occasionally.

-Tilapia are very invasive fish species, and their populations are growing very quickly – the low-temperature tolerance and the territorial behavior of tilapia are the main contributors to this.
-Tilapias are known to cause rapid population declines in other fish species, which ultimately brings imbalance to the ecosystems they are in.
+Tilapia are very invasive fish species, and their populations are increasing – the low-temperature tolerance and the territorial behavior of Tilapia are the main contributors to this.
+Tilapias cause rapid population declines in other fish species, ultimately bringing ecosystem imbalance.

 Tilapia is so invasive that they’ve been included in the Invasive Species Specialist Group’s top 100 of worst invasive alien species.

-According to the Global Invasive Species Database, the Mozambique tilapia is suspected to be a threat to Hawaii’s native species such as striped mullet.
-Tilapia is also considered to have had a major impact on the decline of the desert pupfish populations in the Salton Sea area.
+According to the Global Invasive Species Database, the Mozambique tilapia is suspected to be a threat to Hawaii’s native species, such as striped mullet.
+Tilapia is also considered to have significantly impacted the decline of the desert pupfish populations in the Salton Sea area.

-Due to the harm that can be caused by tilapia, possession or transport of alive tilapia may be forbidden in your area.
+Due to the harm that can be caused by Tilapia, possession or transport of live Tilapia may be forbidden in your area.

-Even if there are no possession restrictions in your area, you should be careful with tilapia.
+Even if your area has no possession restrictions, you should be careful with Tilapia.
 We suggest that you keep and cook all the tilapias that you catch.

 The Importance of Proper Posture

-Fishing tilapia requires prolonged periods of standing and sitting, so you should maintain a posture that’s comfortable for you.
-Exercise may also be able to prevent you from early fatigue.
+Fishing tilapia requires prolonged periods of standing and sitting, so you should maintain a comfortable posture.
+Exercise may also prevent you from early fatigue.
 Besides, you may want to practice catching easier fish to build endurance.

 How to Catch Tilapia

-You should now know everything you should about tilapia.
-You may check the links provided above for additional information on the behavior, spawning seasons, or characteristics of tilapia.
+You should now know everything you know about Tilapia.
+You may check the links above for additional information on Tilapia’s behavior, spawning seasons, or characteristics.

-Now, let’s have at a look at how you should be catching tilapia step-by-step.
-Keep in mind that the guide below implies some basic knowledge of fishing techniques, equipment, and terminology.
+Now, let’s look at how you should catch Tilapia step-by-step.
+Remember that the guide below implies some basic knowledge of fishing techniques, equipment, and terminology.

 Prepare the bait